 Yes, it will cost you a few pounds to do a credit check but it could save you thousands in the long-term.

 There are a couple of suggested rules to help reduce this cost and target only the potential high-risk clients.
-First off set a credit ceiling, for example you don’t credit check anyone with an order under £500 or £1,000.
+First off, set a credit ceiling; for example, you don’t credit check anyone with an order under £500 or £1,000.
 Your business and average order size will set this limit.

 Next make a priority list of clients to check according to the size of their debt, or potential debt (i.e. if they will be ordering from you every month for the next year).

-You can get a good credit check, which will confirm full customer details, financial results, how good they are at paying other suppliers, any county court judgements and a recommended credit rating, from a variety of sources online.
+You can get a good credit check, which will confirm full customer details, financial results, how good they are at paying other suppliers, any county court judgments, and a recommended credit rating, from a variety of sources online.

 Credit checking won’t guarantee payment.
-But it gives you valuable information about the credit worthiness of your potential customer, allowing you to make a better decision about the order.
+But it gives you valuable information about the creditworthiness of your potential customer, allowing you to make a better decision about the order.

 You can ask customers that aren’t good for the credit to pay in advance.